aizhuxue007/osticket-installation/README.md

 <p>
 10. Download and install HeidiSQL. <br>
-- HeidiSQL is an interface between osTicket and MySQL <br>
+- HeidiSQL interfaces between osTicket and MySQL. <br>
 - Create a new session, root/Password1 <br>
 - Connect to the session <br>
 - Create a database called “osTicket”